 Questions about University protocols

-Students will be provided with two cloth face coverings.
-Students living on campus will be given face coverings when they check-in to their room.
-Non-residential students may pick up their face coverings at a variety of public locations such as tables outside of Hemmingson or offices throughout campus during the first week of classes.
+New Students will be provided two cloth face coverings (returning students should continue to use the face coverings they were previously provided).
+New Students living on campus will be given face coverings when they check into to their room.
+Non-residential students may pick up their face coverings at a variety of public locations during the first week of classes.

-All GU community members will be asked to track symptoms as they return to campus and ongoing.
+All GU community members will continue to be asked to track symptoms as they return to campus and ongoing.
 This includes employees and students.

-Employees will be required to formally attest that they do not present with symptoms prior to returning to work.
+Employees will continue to be required to formally attest that they do not present with symptoms prior to returning to work.

 The following decisions on testing were made in consultation with the Spokane Regional Health District.

-Gonzaga plans to conduct both targeted testing (based on the presence of symptoms) and surveillance testing (ongoing testing based on random sampling) on an ongoing basis.
-The first tests were administered to student leaders, resident assistants and others who returned to campus for training on Sunday, August 16.
+Gonzaga conducts both targeted testing (based on the presence of symptoms) and surveillance testing (ongoing testing based on random sampling) on an ongoing basis.

-Gonzaga has contracted with two medical laboratories in Spokane to conduct testing.
-Professionals will be on campus regularly to conduct rapid turnaround tests, and provide ongoing support throughout the academic year.
-In addition, we have a team of four recently hired contract tracers working out of our Health and Counseling Services department to conduct contract tracing and education on an ongoing basis.
+Gonzaga is contracted with two medical laboratories in Spokane to conduct testing.
+Professionals are on campus regularly to conduct rapid turnaround tests and provide ongoing support throughout the academic year.
+In addition, we have a team of four contract tracers working out of our Health and Counseling Services department to conduct contract tracing and education on an ongoing basis.

-Onsite testing will not be offered to employees on campus.
+Onsite testing is not offered to employees on campus.
 Employees that feel like they need to be tested should seek guidance from their medical provider for testing and testing center recommendations.

-During the COVID-19 pandemic, GU is in close collaboration with the Spokane Regional Health District (SRHD), our regional public health agency.
+During the COVID-19 pandemic, GU continues to be in close collaboration with the Spokane Regional Health District (SRHD), our regional public health agency.
 Contact tracing is a public health function that the SRHD currently manages for COVID-19 positive cases and for individuals who may have been exposed to COVID-19.
-GU is developing processes, together with SRHD, to more readily support contact tracing in preparation for our students and employees returning to campus.
+The Gonzaga Contact Tracing Team is primarily responsible for contact tracing student positive cases and identifying and quarantining those who have been exposed.
+GU developed processes, together with SRHD, to readily support contact tracing on campus.